Adversarial Robustness for Code: Introduction

-\paragraph{Accurate and robust models of code} To address these challenges, we propose a novel method that combines three key components, illustrated in \Figref{intro}, all which contribute to achieving accurate and robust models of code.
-First, we train a model that \emph{abstains} from making a prediction when uncertain, partitioning the dataset: one part where the model makes predictions (\bluebox{}, \orangebox{}) that should be \emph{accurate} and \emph{robust}, and one~(\graybox{}) where the model abstains and it is enough to be \emph{robust}.
+\paragraph{Accurate and robust models of code} As a first step to address these challenges, we propose a novel method that combines three key components, illustrated in \Figref{intro} -- as we show, all of these contribute to achieving accurate and robust models of code.
+First, we train a model that \emph{abstains}~\cite{DeepGamblers:19} from making a prediction when uncertain, effectively partitioning the dataset into two parts: one part where the model makes predictions (\bluebox{}, \orangebox{}) that should be \emph{accurate} and \emph{robust}, and one~(\graybox{}) where the model abstains and it is enough to be \emph{robust}.
 Second, we instantiate \emph{adversarial training}~\cite{GoodfellowSS14} to the domain of code.
-Third, we develop a~novel method to \emph{refine the representation} used as input to the model by learning the parts of the program relevant for the~prediction.
-This reduces the number of places that affect the prediction and is critical to making adversarial training for code effective.
+Third, we develop a~new method~to \emph{refine the representation} used as input to the model by learning the parts of the program relevant for the~prediction.
+This reduces the number of places that affect the prediction and helps to make adversarial training for code effective.
 Finally, we create a new algorithm that trains multiple models, each learning a~specialized representation that makes robust predictions on a different subset of the dataset.

-\paragraph{Contributions} Our main contributions are: \begin{itemize} \item We propose combining adversarial training and learning to abstain from making predictions (\Secref{uncertainty}). \item Instantiation of adversarial training to models of code via a set of program modifications (\Secref{adversarial}). \item A method that learns to refine (sparsify) the program representation used as input to the model (\Secref{refinement}). \item A new adversarial training algorithm that produces multiple models, each based on a specialized (learned) program representation necessary to make robust predictions on a~different subset of the dataset (\Secref{training}). \item An evaluation showing the effectiveness of our method and the need for all three components (\Secref{eval}). \end{itemize}